|

 You don't need to look for a dictionary or electronic devices because all the information is right in front of you.

 Even more!
-If you prefer you can get Kindle format.
+If you prefer, you can get the Kindle format.

-Having these helpers in your hands will reduce stress and anxiety and will help you to feel confident.
+Having these helpers in your hands will reduce stress and anxiety, helping you feel confident.

 calendar to plan how to learn English while you ravel